 Learn more about Chinese Zodiac Compatibility.

-In ancient times, when people didn't have clocks, they used terrestrial branches to name the hours.
-And for the sake of entertainment and convenience, they used the 12 animals to tell the time.
-Each zodiac sign represented 2 hours, e.g. the rooster hours were 5-7 pm.
+In ancient times, when people didn't have clocks, they used "the 12 terrestrial branches" to name the hours.
+For the sake of entertainment and convenience, they used the 12 animals to tell the time.
+Each zodiac sign represented 2 hours, e.g. the Dog hours were 7-9pm.

 Read more about Chinese zodiac hours.